How To Transfer a Car Title in Wisconsin

 If you decide to add a co-owner to your online title transfer application, then you will also need to provide their details while choosing the (AND/OR) relationship between the owners.
 In the event of signing the vehicle title, all owners will need to be around.

-Verification will also include verifying the address of the owner or all co-owners involved.
+You must verify the address of the owner or all co-owners involved.

 5. Enter Vehicle Details

-You will also need to proceed with verifying where the vehicle will be primarily kept.
+Verify where the vehicle will be primarily kept.
 Indicate the city/town/village/unincorporated community, or you can specify if the vehicle is kept out of state.

 6. Pay Fees and Tax

-The next step of your Wisconsin online title transfer application is to provide the vehicle's purchase price.
+Provide the vehicle's purchase price.
 This will help allocate a sales tax.
 However, if there is a tax exemption, you will have to select and input the reason and qualifier for the exemption.

 Tax exemption on title transfers is reserved for, but not limited to, vehicles gotten as gifts.
 You are entitled to a tax exemption if there was no exchange of money during the transaction.